1.1 How do social workers know what to do?

 How do social workers know what to do?

 We assume it is unlikely you are an expert in the areas of children’s mental health, community responses to food deserts, and homelessness policy.
 Don’t worry, we’re not either.
 In fact, for many of you, this textbook will likely come at an early point in your doctoral social work education, so it may seem unfair for us to ask you what the ‘right’ answers are.
-And to disappoint you further, this course will not teach you the ‘right’ answer to these questions.
-It will, however, teach you how to answer these questions for yourself, and to find the ‘right’ answer that works best in each unique situation.
+And to disappoint you further, this textbook will not teach you the ‘right’ answer to these questions.
+It will, however, teach you how to conduct research to begin to answer these questions for yourself and others.

-Assuming you are not an experienced practitioner in the areas described above, you likely used intuition (Cheung, 2016).[1] when thinking about what you would do in each of these scenarios.
+One option to answering questions in practice is to use intuition (Cheung, 2016).[1].
 Intuition is a “gut feeling” about what to think about and do, often based on personal experience.
 What we experience influences how we perceive the world.
 For example, if you’ve witnessed representations of trauma in your practice, personal life, or in movies or television, you may have perceived that the child in case one was being physically abused and that his behavior was a sign of trauma.
 As you think about problems such as those described above, you find that certain details stay with you and influence your thinking to a greater degree than others.
 Using past experiences, you apply seemingly relevant knowledge and make predictions about what might be true.

 Over a social worker’s career, intuition can be joined by practice wisdom.
 Practice wisdom is the “learning by doing” that develops as a result of practice experience.
 For example, a clinical social worker may have a “feel” for why certain clients would be a good fit to join a particular therapy group.
 This idea may be informed by direct experience with similar situations, reflections on previous experiences, and any consultation they receive from colleagues and/or supervisors.
 This “feel” that social workers get for their practice is a useful and valid source of knowledge and decision-making—do not discount it.